-- OAuth and OIDC are most commonly used by consumer applications and services so users do not need to sign up for a new username and password.
+- OAuth and OIDC are most commonly used by consumer applications and services so users do not need to sign up for a new user name and password.
 "Sign in with Google," or "Log in with Facebook" are examples of OAuth protocols you are likely familiar with.
 You might also use OAuth if your application is consumed on a mobile device. - SAML is most commonly used by businesses to allow their users to access services they pay for.
-Salesforce and Gmail are examples of service providers an employee could gain access to after completing a SAML login.
-SAML templates can also be used for web applications created and used within your organization. - PingAccess templates can be used to apply access policy to Web and API applications. - 3.
-Select the template you want to use, or the existing application you want to add to PingCentral and click Next. - 4.
-To proceed, see the appropriate topic:
+Salesforce and Gmail are examples of service providers an employee could gain access to after completing a SAML sign on.
+SAML templates can also be used for web applications created and used within your organization. - PingAccess templates can be used to apply access policy to Web and API applications. - If an environment is offline or if a PingCentral administrator has set the environment status to Disabled, you will be unable to select a disabled or offline environment for template creation.

+3. Select the template you want to use, or the existing application you want to add to PingCentral and click Next.

+4. To proceed, see the appropriate topic: